ItsMeSamey/echomirror/README.md

 ## Authentication

 Authentication is automatic. echomirror discovers profiles from Chrome, Chromium, Brave, Microsoft Edge, Vivaldi, and Opera on Linux, macOS, and Windows.
-It copies the selected profile's cookie database to a temporary directory and lets that browser decrypt the snapshot; any visible login opens in the real browser profile.

 Supported browsers: